If you are arrested for DUI in California, you will face two separate legal proceedings:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-A DMV DUI hearing is an administrative hearing held at a DMV office (not a criminal court).
-The sole issue in this hearing is whether or not your driver’s license will be suspended as a result of your having been arrested for DUI.
+A DMV DUI hearing is an administrative hearing held at a California DMV office (not a criminal court).
+The sole issue in this hearing is whether or not your driver’s license will be suspended due to your having been arrested for DUI.

 If you are arrested in California for drunk driving, the arresting officer will